shuklaayush/ingonyama-ctf-solutions/README.md

 Knowing this, I realized it was possible to take the given nullifier (which was known to be in the merkle tree), prepend some bytes to it, compute the nullifier hash, and generate a valid proof.
 Since the new nullifier differed from the old one, it wasn't rejected by the smart contract.

-So we generate a fake proof, mint the NFT and obtain the secret.
+So we again generate a fake proof, mint the NFT, and obtain the secret.

 ### It is over 9000!